Preface

 So, for example, if we have a sequence of 1024 tokens, where each of the token has a 512-dimensional embedding (head_dim), we will pass a tensor of the shape N.. x 1024 x 512 to the attention layer.

-Implement scaled_dot_product_attention.
-The function takes key, value, and query of the same dimensions.
+Implement scaled_dot_product_attention following the below attention function.
+The function takes key, value, and query of the same dimensions, and an optional mask matrix M.

 L is seq_len, in PyTorch API it's S (source len)